microsoft/dotnet-framework-docker/README.md

 ENTRYPOINT ["dotnetapp.exe"]
 ```

 3. Type the following Docker commands at the command line, within your project directory (beside Program.cs).
+You can change the tag name (`dotnetapp`) to your own string, as you like.

 ```console
 docker build -t dotnetapp .